 A list of languages we would definitely be interested in is on the issues tracker.

-This includes languages like Dart, Scala, Python, and Go.
+This includes languages like Dart, Scala, and Go.
 Other interesting ports could be for Racket, Clojure, or CLOS, but might require more carefully thought-out rules for porting.
-Similarly, ports to C++ or Rust need additional care to account for the absence of a garbage collector.
+Similarly, a port to Rust need additional care to account for the absence of a garbage collector and should be guided by our C++ port.

 To obtain the code, benchmarks, and documentation, checkout the git repository: